 My previous school used Google Apps for everything, which was great.
 Except a google apps account is much more limited than a regular Google Account and is essentially useless.

+No matter how hard I try, I cannot seem to find a workflow with these three services that makes me happy — I am constantly frustrated by limitations of one service, but don't have the time or energy to migrate everything to a completely different platform.
 If you have somehow managed to avoid any of these services in the past, but see a need to go with one of them today, my only piece of advice would be to pick one and stick with it, it will make for a much less frustrating experience.